A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

+As discussed above in this section, the ECAL will still be flooded with photons at a high rate.
+The energy of these photons is distributed according to the SM bremsstrahlung cross-section - the overwhelming majority of the photons that hit the ECAL has an energy that is considerably below the energy of the incident electrons.
+In events with such a low energy photon, the scattered electron is expected to retain a significant fraction of the energy of the incident electron.
+In order to distinguish between signal events and SM QED background, a precise energy measurement is hence not required for each event.
+The calorimeter must only provide a good discrimination power between events with a high energy photon that hit the calorimeter and events without such a photon.
+The capability of a derivative of the SiW CALICE ECAL with enhanced (faster) signal shaping in each readout channel has been discussed in \cref{sec:lohengrin:detector:ecal}.

 With a magnetic field pointing in the direction of the positive y-axis, the trajectories of electrons are bent into the direction of the positive x-axis.
-An extension of the ECAL in the three other quadrants in order to improve the detection efficiency for forward photons is discussed below.
-The implementation, in particular the shape, of such an asymmetric ECAL will be addressed in combination with considerations of a more complex magnet design that features a quadrupole moment.
+An extension of the ECAL in the three other quadrants in order to improve the detection efficiency for forward photons is discussed in \cref{sec:lohengrin:sensitivity}.
+Another option to improve the photon coverage of the ECAL and further suppress SM QED background could be the addition of a quadrupole moment to the magnet, which could be used to reduce the size of the electron beam at the location of the ECAL in one dimension, while widening it in the other lateral dimension.
+The feasibility and impact of such a configuration will be explored in the future.